 In February 2017, Ian was part of the thought-provoking food waste pop-up, wastED, a collaboration between Selfridges London and New York chef Dan Barber.
 He also worked with Clare Smyth on the development for her new restaurant Core, which opened in August, 2017.
 In July 2017, Ian took the position of chef de cuisine at In Situ, located within the Museum of Modern Art, San Francisco, and overseen by Chef Corey Lee.
-The main concept of In Situ is taking one dish from various restaurants throughout the world and rotating them on one menu.
-Like SFMOMA brings together a dynamic collection of artists, In Situ assembles a display of dishes from chefs and restaurants around the world.
+The main concept of In Situ was taking one dish from various restaurants throughout the world and rotating them on one menu.

 Where did you do your stage?

 I chose Benu in San Francisco as I believe it is a world class restaurant.
 I had always followed Corey Lee and the progression of Benu because his cuisine was unique, given his mostly French classical training.
 The cuisine at Benu is predominantly Korean, with American and French influences.
 I wanted to challenge myself and learn something completely new.
 I have always been interested in Asian flavours and techniques, and with Corey’s reputation in the industry it was the best place for me to go.